TRUBA-HPC/Belgeler/source/education/pytorch/dist.rst

 ..
 All the processes participating in the training procedure will have copies of the same model.
 However, each of them will be training using a different set of samples.
 We establish this distributed sampling using the ``DistributedDataSampler`` object.
 This object takes a dataset that will be used by multiple processes and establishes a sampling pattern in such a way that every process will receive a different set of samples to train with.
 After creating the sampler and telling it how many processes are going to be used, and the rank of the current process, we pass the sampler to the data loader which we will use to get the training batches during the training phase.

 Eğitim prosedürüne katılan tüm süreçlerde aynı modelin kopyaları olacaktır.
 Ancak, her biri farklı bir örnek seti kullanarak eğitim işlemini gerçekleştirecektir.
-Bu dağıtılmış örneklemeyi ``DistributedDataSampler`` nesnesini kullanarak oluşturuyoruz.
-Bu nesne, birden fazla işlem tarafından kullanılacak bir veri kümesini alır ve her işlemin eğitmek için farklı bir örnek kümesi alacağı şekilde bir örnekleme modeli oluşturur.
+Bu dağıtılmış örneklemeyi ``DistributedDataSampler`` nesnesini kullanarak oluşturuyoruz. u nesne, birden fazla işlem tarafından kullanılacak bir veri kümesini alır ve her işlemin eğitmek için farklı bir örnek kümesi alacağı şekilde bir örnekleme modeli oluşturur.
 Sampler'ı oluşturup kaç işlemin kullanılacağını ve mevcut işlemin sırasını söyledikten sonra, eğitim aşamasında eğitim partilerini almak için kullanacağımız sampler'ı data loader'a aktarıyoruz.

 .. code-block:: python